 Multiplexing of libraries can be carried out using up to 96 i7 indices (included in the kit).
-Additional i5 indices can also be introduced using the Lexogen i5 6 nt Dual Indexing Add-on Kits (Cat.
+Additional i5 indices can also be introduced using the Lexogen i5 6 nt Dual Indexing Add-on Kit (Cat.
 No. 047).
 Used together, Lexogen's 96 i7 and 96 i5 indices enable up to 9,216 different index combinations for sequencing (Appendix F, p.30).
+Alternatively, CORALL libraries can be barcoded with pre-mixed unique dual indices (UDIs) using the Lexogen UDI 12 nt Unique Dual Indexing Add-on Kits (Cat.
+No. 107-111, 120).
+For convenience, CORALL Total RNA-Seq Library Prep Kits with Unique Dual Indices are also available (Cat.
+No. 117-119, 132-134).

 CORALL Total RNA-Seq libraries are compatible with single-read and paired-end sequencing on Illumina instruments (Appendix G, p.32).
-Read 1 contains the UMI and directly represents the transcript sequence.
+Read 1 contains the UMI and represents the transcript sequence.
 Hence the UMI information is directly accessible also in the cost-efficient single-read mode.
 Data can be analyzed with a number of standard bioinformatic pipelines.
 Information on read orientation and trimming is provided in Appendix H, p.34.